 Q. What are the benefits of window tinting?

-Tinting can protect skin and furniture from UV rays, provide privacy, and reduce glare.
-Tinting with window film also controls the interior temperature to help decrease the cost of air conditioning and heating.
+Tinting can protect skin and furniture from UV light, provide privacy, and reduce glare.
+Tinting with window film also controls the interior temperature to help decrease heating and cooling costs.
 The film can add style, and most are easily removed and reusable.